Nathan Gold

 Nathan Gold (December 8, 1663 – October 3, 1723), was an American colonial leader and deputy governor of the Colony of Connecticut from 1708 until his death in 1723.

 Early life

-Gold was the only son of Major Nathan and Sarah Phippen Gold and succeeded to the paternal estate in Fairfield, Connecticut.
+Gold was the only son of Major Nathan Gold and Sarah Phippen Gold and succeeded to the paternal estate in Fairfield, Connecticut.

+Major Nathan Gold was a leading man of Fairfield, and a petitioner for the Connecticut Charter of 1662.
+He raised Gold's Dragoons of the Fairfield Militia.